 Getting ready for Christmas gigs.
 I normally avoid them.
 I get tired of relearning songs I only do once a year.
 Especially when I’m trying to write my own songs and promote the ones I’ve already recorded.
 But three things happened that put me right in the thick of all the yuletide music madness.
-It started when my friend Ed Midler of Sarasota Music Scene asked me about three times to play some songs at a special performance that was being streamed, pod casted and recorded for release.
+It started when my friend Ed Midler of Sarasota Music Scene asked me about three times to play some songs at a special performance that was being streamed, there pod casted and recorded for release.
 This is an organization that is dedicated to supporting local songwriters.
 I want to give back to them whenever I can.
 But I did not want to write a Christmas song.
 I think the world has plenty already.
 So I agreed to do two covers.
 But then I ran into my pal Jax Resto of Female Band Invasion.
-When I told her this story she lit up like, well, do I have to use the cliche here?
+When I told her this story she lit up like, see well, malady do I have to use the cliche here?
 Her hair turned to tinsel and her nose turned red as she said she’d write the words and I could write the music.
 Cathy, my muse-ish wife suggested a theme–Christmas Is Everyday.
 And Jax came up with a lyric that same night.
 I did the music the following day and we agreed to do the gig together with Jax on drums and her bass player Bri Hays giving us the bottom.
 December 15 is the live stream.
 Many notices will go out over the net.
 You can only miss it if you are trying to.

 Thing Two that happened is just a calendar quirk.
 I happen to be playing my regular gig every Friday and Saturday at the fabulous Back Eddy Bistro on Christmas Eve.
 You have to be sensitive about what you play on Christmas Eve.
 Even if you are, say, an irreligious heathen.
 So that drags me out of the plan for a measly three songs I was planning to learn for the gig I already told you about.
 I want to say right out front though, that if you happen to have your Christmas Eve dinner at Back Eddy, you will eat very VERY well.
 But you will not hear me do songs like Silent Night or The Little Frigging Drummer Boy.
 I won’t do Jingle Bells unless there are small children and they are tipping.
 I’m going to revisit the Beatles Christmas songs and see if there is anything there worth learning.
 Maybe I’ll try the Springsteen version of Santa Claus Is Coming To Town.
 I’m eager to hear your suggestions.